Omicron Delta Kappa gives back to the community

 Student-broadcasters named finalists in national competition

 Muskingum University’s radio and television stations had three projects that were finalists in the College Broadcasters, Incorporated (CBI) national competition.
 Both WMCO, the university’s radio station, and Orbit TV, the television station, were named.
+Read the whole story.

 Library receives donation of valuable reference books from the Daughters of the American Revolution

 The Muskingum University Library accepted the donation of a valuable set of reference books from the Cambridge chapter of the Daughters of the American Revolution (DAR).
+Read the whole story.

-In the photo: Pictured from left to right are Mary Davis, Mary Lou Eagleson, president of the Anna Asbury Stone Chapter of the DAR in Cambridge; Dr. Sheila Ellenberger, Muskingum University’s Henry S. and Katherine W. Evans Director and Distinguished Librarian; and Bernice Litt.
+IN THE PHOTO: Pictured from left to right are Mary Davis, Mary Lou Eagleson, president of the Anna Asbury Stone Chapter of the DAR in Cambridge; Dr. Sheila Ellenberger, Muskingum University’s Henry S. and Katherine W. Evans Director and Distinguished Librarian; and Bernice Litt.